kevinbadboyz/kevinbadboyz/README.md

 - 👋 Hi, I’m @kevinbadboyz
-- 👀 I’m interested in web app using Django framework and mobile app using Flutter
+- 👀 I’m interested in web app using Django framework and mobile app using Flutter, Java, Kotlin and Jetpack Compose
 - 🌱 I’m currently learning Flutter using REST API
 - 💞️ I’m looking to collaborate on Django preject and Flutter project with REST API
 - 📫 How to reach me, you can contact me with email : kevinbadboyz@gmail.com